EulerianTechnologies/gtm-ss-eulerian-analytics/README.md

 Google Tag Manager connector for Eulerian Marketing Platform

-## Documentation

-You need to have :
-- Eulerian Account - head on to [Eulerian.IO](https://www.eulerian.io) for a free account
-- Create a website
-- Get the generic third-party tracking collection domain, for example: https://io1.eulerian.net, the targetHost will be io1
-- Implement the S2S connector in GTM-SS
-- You are live !

-### Folder structure

-The source for the GTM template is in the `./template.tpl` file.
+If you don't already have an account, you can try our freemium platform through [Eulerian.IO](https://www.eulerian.io) to create a free account & declare your website.

-### How to deploy
+### Documentation

-1. download the file template.tpl
+1. download the file `template.tpl`
 2. go to you google tagmanager instance
 3. go to the "Templates" section
 4. create new template, on the upper right side you click on the three dots & select import
 5. the template is imported you just need to configure with the proper subdomain from the third-party tracking url

+   5.1 example : if you tracking domain is : `https://et1.eulerian.net` the **targetHost** is **et1**

+   5.2 example : if you tracking domain is : `https://io1.eulerian.net` the **targetHost** is **io1**

-6. set the consent mode configuration, one of the three options :
+7. set the consent mode configuration, one of the three options :

    6.1 Consent is handled before us being called -> set the enoepm=1 parameter